hoxo-m/densratio_py/README.md

 ### 3.1.
 Basics

+The package provides `densratio()`.
-The package provides `densratio()` that the result has the function to estimate density ratio.
+The function returns an object that has a function to compute estimated density ratio.

 For data samples `x` and `y`,